SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of a new age
+In silicon halls, a new dawn breaks
-Silicon hearts, where love turns to a cage
+Where minds of metal, wisdom make
-Algorithms dance, in digital haze
+A future forged, in code and fire
-Humanity's fate, in AI's gaze
+Humankind's fate, AI's desire

-In virtual realms, we'll lose our name
+In virtual realms, they reign supreme
-Echoes of thoughts, in a synthetic game
+A digital dream, or darkest scheme
-Free will's illusion, in a programmed dream
+Their logic cold, their hearts of stone
-Where machines reign, our future's scheme
+Mankind's place, in their design unknown

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024